 Volkswagen was founded by the German Labour Front (essentially a trade union) in 1936 with the intention of getting more Germans on the road.
 Its first model was the famous Beetle, which was designed by Ferdinand Porsche and could originally be bought through a government-backed savings scheme.
 After the Second World War, a factory in the city of Wolfsburg was recommissioned with assistance from the British, and soon roughly 1,000 Beetles a month were being made there – despite a leaking roof causing production to stop when it rained.

-Volkswagen has a significantly larger range than SEAT and Skoda, but like those brands the up! city car is the most affordable model offered (although the all-electric e-up! is almost three times the price of the standard car).
-Next comes the Polo hatchback, followed by the Beetle and Beetle Cabriolet; these offer retro looks together with a modern driving experience.
+Volkswagen has a significantly larger range than SEAT and Skoda, but like those brands the up! city car is the most affordable model offered.
+Next comes the Polo hatchback, followed by the all-electric ID.3 and then the hugely popular Volkswagen Golf.

 Volkswagen’s carefully crafted brand means most buyers expect the following attributes in a new VW:

 Famous performance models: it might seem at odds with the classy image, but Volkswagen arguably invented the hot hatchback in 1975, when its engineers designed the Golf GTI in their spare time.
 Since then, the GTI has become something of an icon and other hot hatchbacks – fairly or unfairly – tend to be judged against it.
-Volkswagen also makes the even faster Golf R, the diesel Golf GTD and the hybrid Golf GTE.
-The Polo, meanwhile, is offered in GTI guise, while the Scirocco GTS and the Scirocco R offer extra performance over the standard model.
+Volkswagen also makes the even faster Golf R, and the hybrid Golf GTE.
+The Polo, meanwhile, is offered in GTI guise, and there’s a T-Roc R and Touareg R.

 Anything else to know?

-Despite being seen as the most prestigious of the three carmakers covered here, Volkswagen did relatively badly in our 2016 Driver Power customer satisfaction survey, coming 24th out of 32 manufacturers.
-A poor 29th-place finish for reliability and a middling 19th place for build quality suggest some things in life – or at least some cars – may be more dependable than a Volkswagen.
+Despite being seen as the most prestigious of the three car makers covered here, Volkswagen did relatively badly in our 2021 Driver Power customer satisfaction survey, coming 17th out of 30 manufacturers.

 The one you’ll probably buy: it’s got to be a Golf, really.
 Volkswagen’s hatchback is often imitated but, to some eyes, never bettered.
-As mentioned above, the huge Golf range ensures you’ll be able to find the perfect car for you needs, while the million-plus examples Volkswagen sells each year (about 7% of which end up with UK buyers) means you’ll be in good company.
+The million-plus examples Volkswagen sells each year (about 7% of which end up with UK buyers) means you’ll be in good company.